 Many a grocery-store shopper has passed Califia Farms products.
-The company is quite prolific, selling everything from yogurt and plant-based milk to, of course, cold brew.
+The company is quite prolific, selling everything from yogurt to plant-based milk and, of course, cold brew.
 We chose this coffee concentrate as the best in the category because of its value.
 Reviews are consistently positive, though, perhaps, not as glowing as some slightly more expensive brands.
 It has just two ingredients: coffee and water.

 Expect to get eight servings out of each 32-ounce carton.
 Califia Farms recommends a 1-to-1 ratio, equal parts coffee concentrate and mixer of your choice.
 Pour it, mix it, sip it, and enjoy the smooth taste.